LordHorst/big-shoes/README.md

 ## Installation and Usage

-You can now run this as a standalone application.
-Download the latest release, and run big_shoes.exe.
-Note that big_shoes.exe must be in this folder to work properly (it has to find some files), but you can make a shortcut to it.
+This should now run on Linux (tested with Arch Linux and BizHawk).
+You may have to add your own key to the EMULATOR_MAP in hook_linux.py.
+For example, for me BizHawk was running inside mono, so I edited the line ""[Ee]mu[Hh]awk"" to simply say "mono".

+To use this, you need to run the script as sudo, or else you won't get access to other windows.
+You can also theoretically compile this into a standalone big_shoes.bin, but starting this also requires you to run it as sudo.

 To build as a standalone application, you will need `Nuitka`.
-Run the installer script `__build_bigshoes.bat` to build it `big_shoes.exe`.
+Run the installer script `__build_bigshoes.bat` to build it `big_shoes.bin`.

 ### Connecting to FF7